-Elon Musk looks for negative feedback, which is hurtful, but helpful.
+Elon Musk looks for negative feedback, which are hurtful, but helpful.
 He also hires employees who aren’t afraid to provide honest feedback to their boss.
 The best thing about feedback loops is that you can apply this piece of advice to your personal life.
-Be sure, you differentiate toxic negative feedback from helpful negative feedback.
+Be sure, you differentiate toxic negative feedback from the helpful negative feedback.

 7. Do the hardest tasks first

 Elon Musk recommends starting a workday with the most important tasks.
 Most employees tend to do the easiest tasks first and then end up having no energy or time for accomplishing the most critical work.
-Elon Musk wakes up at 7 am and begins his day by replying to only important emails, leaving less critical ones for later.
-As you schedule or plan your day, place the hardest tasks at the top of the list and start doing them immediately.
+Elon Musk wakes up at 7 am and begins his day with replying to only important emails, leaving less critical ones for later.
+As you schedule or plan your day, place the hardest tasks on the top of the list and start doing them immediately.
 Give yourself enough time for accomplishing each critical project at a time.
 If you have difficulty doing the hard projects, it’s best to give yourself a break.